Deeplite/deeplite-torch-zoo/README.md

 from deeplite_torch_zoo import get_dataloaders

 dataloaders = get_dataloaders(
-    data_root='./',                      # folder with data, will be used to download datasets to if applicable dataset_name='imagewoof',            # see below for the list of supported datasets model_name='resnet18',               #
+    data_root='./',                      # folder with data, will be used to download dataset_name='imagewoof',            # datasets to if applicable,
-    batch_size=64,                       # dataloader batch size (train and test) )
+    model_name='resnet18',               # see below for the list of supported datasets batch_size=64,                       # dataloader batch size (train and test) )